 Halifax Water provides stormwater services to thousands of customers throughout Halifax Regional Municipality.
 For some this means ditches and culverts, for others, it means curbs, catchbasins, and underground stormwater pipes.
 All of this stormwater infrastructure is maintained by Halifax Water to help prevent flooding and property damage.

-Stormwater, as defined in the Halifax Water Rules and Regulations, is:
+Stormwater, as defined in the Halifax Water Regulations, is:

 “water from precipitation of all kinds, and includes water from the melting of snow and ice, groundwater discharge and surface water”.